epfl-ada/ada-2021-project-frankezi/README.md

-# P3: Final project and the datastory
+# *P3: Final project and the datastory*
+# Evolution of sinophobic sentiment and propaganda in the United States of America from 2015 to 2020

 ## Table of Contents
 1. [Abstract](#Abstract)